hemantaph/gwsnr/docs/autoapi/gwsnr/core/gwsnr/index.rst

       ``dict``

-      Dictionary of ANN error correction parameters for different detectors (used when snr_type='ann').
+      Dictionary of ANN error correction parameters for different detectors (used when snr_method='ann').